GuiSpky/GuiSpky/README.md

 # 👋 Hello!
 ## My name is Guilherme

-- 🔭 I'm a studen in Technology.
+- 🔭 I'm a student in IT.
-- 📚 Looking for looking for junior while studying `Internet Systems at Unialfa`!
+- 📚 Looking for looking for junior while studying `Internet Systems at Unialfa!`

 ## Tools and languages:
 <span>